 When interviewees were asked to choose from a list of what most influenced their perceptions of national crime levels, people talked about television, radio, newspapers (tabloid and broadsheet), the internet and word of mouth.
 It seems the more we read or watch about crime, the more we think about it.

-If you an elderly person then the survey found you were more likely to be worried about crime even though the older you become generally the safer you become.
+If you are an elderly person then the survey found you were more likely to be worried about crime even though the older you become generally the safer you become.

 If you would like to try the BBC crime risk calculator and assess your risk of being a victime of crime click here.